ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 The Distributed Data eXchange Framework (also DDXF) smart contract library is a data exchange contract library.

-you can visit [here](https://github.com/NashMiao/ontology-ddxf-contract) to get more information.
+You can visit [here](https://github.com/NashMiao/ontology-ddxf-contract) to get more information about DDXF.

 **Note**: This contract library has **NOT** been audited and might potentially be unsafe.
 You need to test fully before using in production!

 ### 2.2.
 Install

-You can get the library from GitHub easily.
+You can get the library from GitHub:

 ```shell
 git clone https://github.com/NashMiao/ontology-ddxf-contract.git